The best_practices.md file helps your team stay aligned by documenting and sharing coding guidelines directly within your project.

-Qodo Gen reads this file and uses it as a reference to guide its suggestions and decisions, keeping everyone on the same page.
+Qodo IDE plugin reads this file and uses it as a reference to guide its suggestions and decisions, keeping everyone on the same page.

 Why It Matters